skanderboudawara/TunisairAlert/README.md

 This tool is developed to create a daily ingest report of Tunisair flight performance.

 The report will show:
-- Tunisair made how many arrival and departure delays
+- how many arrival and departure delays has Tunisair made
 - The min, max, and average delays for departures and arrival
-- A bar chart performance comparison between Tunisair, Nouvelair, Airfrance (& Transavia) Once the daily report is generated, it will be published on the Twitter account [@Tunisairalert](https://twitter.com/Tunisairalert) at 9 a.m Europe/Paris timezone.
+- A bar chart performance comparison between Tunisair, Nouvelair, Airfrance (& Transavia)
+- Once the daily report is generated, it will be published on the Twitter account [@Tunisairalert](https://twitter.com/Tunisairalert) at 9 a.m Europe/Paris timezone.

 ![Tunisair alert report Preview](https://i.ibb.co/n0sgBB4/01-08-2022-report.png)